 Exploring the best mortgage deals for self-employed individuals requires a careful comparison of mortgage rates specifically tailored to their unique financial situations.

-Engaging a mortgage broker can be instrumental in maneuvering through these options and securing the most favorable terms available.
+Engaging a mortgage broker can be instrumental in navigating through these options and securing the most favourable terms available.

 Additionally, self-employed applicants should equip themselves with strategies to effectively negotiate with lenders, potentially improving the terms of their mortgage offers.